Model rendered using Shaderlight

 This 90 minute webinar is aimed at introducing the basic process of creating a 3D SketchUp model from a DynaSCAPE Design drawing.
 You will learn best practices for how to plan, prepare and export your DS|Design drawing to SketchUp format.
 You will also see how to get up and running with your design in Google SketchUp, learning how to use CAD Cleanup tool, model a house, apply textures and exchange your 2D symbols with 3D models.
 This is intended to help you understand the process and learn best practices for modeling with Google SketchUp.
 This session is not intended to teach you how to use SketchUp, but rather how to best follow the process of creating a 3D model from a 2D design.

-This series of online classes will be led by Landscape Architect and SketchUp site modeling expert Daniel Tal.
-He is also the author of the book Google SketchUp for Site Design.
+This series of online classes will be led by Landscape Architect and SketchUp site modeling expert Mark Carvalho.
+He is also one of the founders of SketchUp!

 SketchUp Basics Course #1 - 3.0hrs